anuragcode-16/gfg_BI_dashboard/README.md

 - Performance ratios for settlement efficiency and denial rates
 - Financial years 2020-21 and 2021-22

+## Approach & Innovation (30)

+- **Architecture:** The pipeline from natural language to the frontend is highly robust.
+The React frontend sends queries to a FastAPI backend, which uses an LLM to generate SQL.
+The SQL is safely executed against an automatically generated SQLite database, and the results—along with an AI-selected visualization configuration—are seamlessly rendered back to the user.
+- **Prompt Engineering:** We utilize sophisticated system prompts with dynamic schema injection.
+The system injects the exact database schema, sample values, and the user's conversational history into the prompt to ensure extremely high-quality and context-aware SQL generation.
+We also employ an AI-driven self-correction loop where failed SQL queries are fed back to the LLM along with the exact SQL execution error for automatic fixing.
+- **Hallucination Handling:** The system strictly adheres to the provided schema.
+If a query falls outside the scope of the available data, the LLM is explicitly instructed to refuse it.
+The application accurately reports these boundaries to the user via clear error messages, ensuring zero hallucinations and absolute data integrity rather than inventing numbers or fabricating data.

 ## Evaluation

 Run the accuracy evaluation framework manually: